ivansible/nginx/roles/lin-nginx/README.md

     web_ports: [80, 443]
 These ports will be opened in the firewall.

+    nginx_http_port: 80
+    nginx_ssl_port: 443
+These ports are used in configuration snippets.

     nginx_conf_dir: /etc/nginx/conf.d
 Extra configuration will be put here.

     nginx_site_dir: /etc/nginx/sites-enabled
 The default nginx site configuration will be put here.

+    nginx_stream_dir: /etc/nginx/streams.d
+Stream module snippets will be put here.

     nginx_def_site_dir: /var/www/dummy
 The default nginx site files will be put here.